Sndrn/42_cursus/Libft/README.md

 The aim of this project is to code a C library regrouping usual functions that you'll be allowed to use in all your other projects.

-For detailed information, refer to the subject of this project in the "Subjects_PDFs" directory.
+For more information, please refer to the subject [Libft] (

 ### Functions from <ctype.h> library